Benzillaist/hw7-fall-22/README.md

 ### 3. `fetchUniversities`

-**This function should be done individually by a single group member.**
+**This function should be done individually by a single group member.
+A different group member than the ones in task 1 and 2.**

 Write a function, inside of `fetchUniversities.js`, with the following type signature: